Technical Overview

 Access tokens

-To simplify the process of automated storage and data management via Qumulo’s API functionality, Qumulo offers administrators the option of generating a long-lived API token that can be used by automated workflows indefinitely, until the key is either revoked or deleted.
+To simplify the process of automated storage and data management via Qumulo’s API functionality, Qumulo offers administrators the option of generating a long-lived API token that can be used indefinitely by automated workflows until the key is either revoked or deleted.
 The token is generated by an administrator via CLI, and can be attached to each API-based workflow, which can now make authenticated API calls without having to log in.
-For auditing purposes, each token maps to a specific AD or cluster account.
-If the associated user account is deleted or deactivated, the access token will stop functioning.

 Role-based access control

 Role-based access control (RBAC) allows administrators to assign fine-grained privileges to non-administrative users or groups who require elevated rights to the cluster for specific management tasks.
 The use of the RBAC model allows the secure delegation of privileges on an as-needed basis without needing to confer full administrative rights.
-It also enables enterprises to grant necessary system privileges while ensuring a verifiable audit trail of access and privilege use
+It also enables enterprises to grant necessary system privileges while ensuring a verifiable audit trail of access and privilege use.

 Data access management

-Qumulo uses the same security model for managing access to file system data, using enterprise standard practices, protocols, and tools to manage and track access to all files and directories on the system
+Qumulo uses the same security model for managing access to file system data, using enterprise standard practices, protocols, and tools to manage and track access to all files and directories on the system.

 Access Control Lists